proteusx/etcat/README.rst

 * use flags of an ebuild

-The functions *belongs*, *depends* and *graph* of the original **etcat** have been dropped from this version.
+The functions *belongs*, *depends* and *graph* of the original **etcat** have been dropped from this version, where as the -v option now displays repo details too.

 OPTIONS
 +++++++